Visiting International Scholars Program (VISP)

 The VISP provides short-term, scientific training and research rotations for eligible applicants.
-Visiting scholars work closely with and learn from their jointly selected faculty mentor on topics of mutual interest for a three-month period commencing Fall 2016 (October - December 2016).
+Visiting scholars work closely with and learn from their jointly selected faculty mentor on topics of mutual interest for a three month period.
+The short-term research rotations occur each Fall and Spring.
+Specific program dates, deadlines and notification regarding acceptance are provided in the table below.
 The Visiting Scholar designation is dependent upon individuals securing a J-1 visa.

 The VISP is open to outstanding international scientists, clinicians and physician-scientists (ranging from MS, PhD, MD, postdoctoral fellows to established senior investigators) who express strong interest in regenerative medicine research.
 Previous research experience in a biological and /or regenerative medicine laboratory is highly desirable, but not required.